 Let’s go to discover the best attractions and the tours in El Nido

-The main attractions of El Nido are 45 paradise islands of the protected area of Bacuit Bay named one of the most beautiful beach destinations in the entire world.
-The islands and beaches are grouped into tour packages: tour A, B, C and D. All the packages include 5 different spots and will take you straight the most beautiful lagoons, beaches and coral reefs of the bay.
-The most popular is the tour A since it includes the Big Lagoon and the Secret Lagoon, two of the highlights of Bacuit Bay.
-During the dry season, above all from December to March, a strong wind blows all day and, sometimes, the boat tours can be cancelled, or some of their spots can be skipped/changed.
+The main attractions of El Nido are 45 paradise islands of the protected area of Bacuit Bay, named one of the most beautiful beach destinations in the entire world.
+The islands and beaches are grouped into tour packages: tour A, B, C and D. All the packages include 5 different spots and will take you straight to the most beautiful lagoons, beaches and coral reefs of the bay.
+The most popular is tour A since it includes the Big Lagoon and the Secret Lagoon, two of Bacuit Bay highlights.
+During the dry season, above all from December to March, a strong wind blows all day, and, sometimes, the boat tours could be cancelled, or some of their spots could be skipped/changed.
 Every day, the tours are checked by the El Nido Coast Guard before allowing the boats to depart from the pier.
-In the end, the itinerary is approximate and subject to change based on tidal and weather condition of the day.
+In the end, the itinerary is approximate and subject to change based on the tidal and weather condition of the day.
 The tours depart around 9 am and come back at 5 pm.

 Related post: El Nido travel guide 2020.

 You have 2 options to visit Bacuit Bay: join a shared tour or rent a boat for a private tour.
 Indeed the best option is the private tour as you can control the time to spend in each spot.

 Shared tour: the prices range between 1200 PHP and 1400 PHP and include an English speaking guide, the lunch buffet, hotel pick up and snorkelling gear.
 Lunch is served during a stop on a beach and is often composed of grilled fish, grilled pork or chicken, rice, vegetables, shrimps and fruits.
 It’s not included the Ecotourism fee (200 PHP) and the rental fee for the kayak to visit the lagoons (about 200 PHP)